“Television explains one thing at a time very well, and complex thoughts not at all.”

 NIGEL’S 2nd SHOW LAUNCHED IN MAY 2016

 My next venture was writing and hosting a cooking series, back on Bell Fibe TV1, called Market to Table.
 We visited some of Toronto’s top markets and found unusual and interesting foods, and guest chefs and I cooked them up in the kitchen and served them at the table.
 Fun guaranteed!
 In season 2, in 2017, Chef Dan Frenette took on the hosting role and I returned behind the camera where I properly belong.
-A Market to Table cookbook accompanied the series.
+Market to Table: The Cookbook accompanied the series.